 This will be an exciting day for all of us.
 After breakfast, we start to paddle down Sun Koshi.
 Within short period of time, you will see Tama Koshi joining Sun Koshi, increasing the volume of Sun Koshi.
 At first, the waters are quite calm and paddling is easy but slowly the water currents of Sun Koshi increase, and you have to pay your attention to paddling.
 The highlights for this day are the exciting and challenging rapids, that include Meat Grinder (Class IV-), Punch (Class IV-), Judy (Class III), Pre-anxiety (Class III) and High-anxiety (Class IV-).
 As the evening approaches, we will stop rafting and set our camp at Jhagare.

-Day eight will test our team spirit as we will come across the famous Harkapur I and II (Class V-) rapids.
+Day sixt will test our team spirit as we will come across the famous Harkapur I and II (Class V-) rapids.
 After some paddling, you will see Dudh Koshi, join the Sun Koshi.
 Depending on the season and water levels, the rapids may or may not be runnable.
 We'll make a careful group decision, as we always put safety first.
 Our camp site for the day will be at the beautiful Raighat beach for a much-needed rest and refreshment.

 We have allocated this day for much needed rest, so we will be visiting local villages.
 You will get an opportunity to learn more about the Rai community and their culture.
 Rais are one of the most ancient ethnolinguistic groups of Nepal.
 For the foodies, the exciting part of this day comes later in the evening, as we will be enjoying some barbecue.